s4mpl/portfolio/assets/posts/cosc302-lab1.md

   [month (3, left)] [day (2, right)], [year (4, right)] [fuel type (8, left)] [quantity (8, right)] x [unit price (4, right)] = [subtotal (7, right)] : [running total (9, right)]
   ```

 > **Note:** The width and justification of each section is important.
-While there is no penalty, if you can, make sure the output matches Dr. Gregor's exactly using `setw()` to make grading easier for us!
+While there is no penalty, if you can, make sure the output matches Dr. Gregor's / the test script's exactly using the provided information to make grading easier for us!

 #### Fuel2
 * parse command-line arguments: